Richard Mulligan: 1970s to end of career

 Mulligan returned to perform on Broadway and in films, in which he usually played supporting roles.
 A notable exception was the black comedy S.O.B.
 (1981), in which he played a leading character, Felix Farmer, a Hollywood producer-director based upon the film's actual producer-director, Blake Edwards.
 The film starred Julie Andrews and William Holden, and also featured Larry Hagman.

 Mulligan was cast as Reggie Potter in the television series Reggie (1983).
 Lasting for only six episodes, it was a loose adaptation of the popular BBC series The Fall and Rise of Reginald Perrin.
 In the 1984 film Teachers, he played an eccentric high-school history teacher (who in one scene teaches the Battle of the Little Bighorn, once more dressed as General Custer).

 In 1985, he guest-appeared The Twilight Zone episode "Night of the Meek", where he took on the role of Henry Corwin, an alcoholic department-store Santa Claus who becomes the genuine article, in the remake of the 1959 Christmas episode "The Night of the Meek", the character Art Carney had played in the original version.
 The next year, he appeared in another episode of the series, "The Toys of Caliban".

 Mulligan lent his voice to Disney's 1988 animated film, Oliver & Company, as the oafish Great Dane named Einstein.
-His final performance was a voice-over on Hey Arnold! in 2000 as the voice of Jimmy Kafka, the long mentioned, but never seen former friend of Arnold's grandpa.
+His final performance was a voice-over on Hey Arnold! in 2000 as the voice of Jimmy Kafka, the long-mentioned, but never-seen former friend of Arnold's grandpa.

 Marriages

 Mulligan married four times.
-He was first married to Patricia Jones from 1955 to 1960, with whom he had a son, James.
+He was first married to Patricia Jones from 1955 to 1960.
 That was followed by marriages to Joan Hackett from January 3, 1966, to June 1973 and Lenore Stevens from 1978 to 1990.
-His last marriage was to adult film actress Rachel Ryan on April 27, 1992, which only lasted to early 1993.
+His last marriage was to adult film actress Rachel Ryan on April 27, 1992, which lasted only six months.

 Death

-On September 26, 2000, Mulligan died of colorectal cancer at his home in Los Angeles.
+On September 26, 2000, Mulligan died of cancer at his home in Los Angeles.
 He was 67 years old.
-At his own request, his remains were cremated and there was no funeral service.
-Mulligan was survived by his son James Mulligan from his first marriage, and two brothers, Robert and James.
+At his own request, his remains were cremated.

 Recognition

-In 1989, Mulligan won both the Emmy Award and the Golden Globe Award for Best Lead Actor in a Comedy Series for portraying Dr. Harry Weston in Empty Nest (1988–1995).
+In 1980, Mulligan went on to win a Primetime Emmy Award for Soap, and in 1989, won both the Emmy and the Golden Globe Award for Best Lead Actor in a Comedy Series for portraying Dr. Harry Weston in Empty Nest (1988–1995).
 On September 30, 1993, he received a star on the Hollywood Walk of Fame for his work in the television industry, located at 6777 Hollywood Boulevard.